Development

 Nightly Builds

-Cutting edge Sortix is built from the latest development code every night.
-These might be a better basis for development than latest release as it contains the current master branch source code.
+Cutting edge Sortix is built from the latest development code every night on the previous night's Sortix release.
+These are better basis for development than latest release as it contains the current master branch source code.
 It is possible to upgrade an existing installation to a newer version.
 Downgrading is not supported.

 - pub.sortix.org (Germany)